Types of Operating Systems

-Each task is given some time to execute, so that all the tasks work smoothly.
-Each user gets time of CPU as they use single system.
+Each task is given some time to execute so that all the tasks work smoothly.
+Each user gets the time of CPU as they use a single system.
 These systems are also known as Multitasking Systems.
-The task can be from single user or from different users also.
+The task can be from a single user or different users also.
 The time that each task gets to execute is called quantum.
-After this time interval is over OS switches over to next task.
+After this time interval is over OS switches over to the next task.

 Advantages of Time-Sharing OS: